AlexSmith11/RubixSolver/RubixSolver/readme.md

 However, these primarily seem to deal with solving them, not creating one to be used by a human.
 (Of course I am sure that if I was able to read further I would eat my words, but the recruiter said that I should only spend an hour!)

 The rotate method is fairly simple but I'm understanding it better.
 This is a fantastic way to study how changing data effects things around it in code.

+Nevermind, this does not seem to be working at all haha.
+I have run out of time, so I will write a couple of unit tests that will ensure when I come back to this tomorrow I will get it right!